ajmwagar/laat/README.md

-# LAAT: Lightweight Automated Aux Tool
+# LAAT: Lightweight Automated Arma Toolkit

 LAAT is a CLI tool for generating Arma 3 Aux mods from simpler TOML configuration files.